Feyerabend/obsolete/STRUCT.md

 lists can be used for many different types of data without having to is changed.

-BröA list is, in short, a structure where the data is in a linear fashion order (but not necessarily sorted).
+A list is, in short, a structure where the data is in a linear fashion order (but not necessarily sorted).
 Lists appear in several varieties such as singly linked or doubly linked lists.
 Of every variety, there are several variants, where a single linked or double linked